-With our pupils’ emotional and physical well-being at the forefront, we deliver a curriculum which fulfils all statutory requirements.
-Teaching and learning opportunities are thoughtfully mapped to enable pupils to develop the necessary knowledge and skills to contribute successfully in the modern world.
-Pupils revisit, apply and deepen their prior learning within and across subject areas, whilst maintaining each subject as an independent discipline, with its own unique set of skills.
+We are committed to developing pupils’ academic resilience, to enable them to access and fully engage with the progressive and connected curriculum we provide.
+With our pupils’ wellbeing at the forefront, we deliver a curriculum which fulfils all statutory requirements.
+Teaching and learning opportunities are thoughtfully mapped to enable pupils to develop the necessary knowledge, understanding and skills to contribute successfully in the modern world.
+Pupils revisit, apply and deepen their learning within and across subject areas, whilst maintaining each subject as an independent discipline, with its own unique set of skills.

-Waterloo is a diverse area with easy access to a wealth of stimulating learning experiences.
+Our local area is a diverse, with easy access to a wealth of stimulating learning opportunities.
 Through purposeful community links, our pupils are encouraged to embrace diversity and to make positive contributions.
-By taking learning beyond the classroom, we aim for pupils to recognise, value and engage with the rich cultural heritage which surrounds them.
+By taking learning outside of the classroom, we aim for pupils to recognise, value and engage with the rich cultural heritage which surrounds them.

-Our aim is for each child to confidently enter the next stage of their education with the necessary skills, knowledge and mindset to reach their academic potential and to thrive, knowing and understanding their place in the world and their importance and value to society as global citizens.
+Our aim is for each child to confidently enter the next stage of their education with the necessary skills, knowledge and mind-set to reach their academic potential and to thrive, knowing and understanding their place in the world and their importance and value to society as global citizens.